 - Select the command's menu item with the mouse or keyboard.
-All of the BlueCAD Express commands are included in the menus and can be activated like this. - Select the command's icon with the mouse.
+All of the BlueCAD commands are included in the menus and can be activated like this. - Select the command's icon with the mouse.
 This is maybe the easiest access to the commands that are represented in a toolbar. - Press the command's keyboard shortcut.
 The keyboard shortcuts are shown next to the commands on the pull-down menus.
+For

-For example you can execute the Print command by selecting it from the File menu or by using the shortcut Ctrl+p. - Use command-related contextual windows.
+- example you can execute the Print command by selecting it from the File menu or by using the shortcut Ctrl+p. - Use command-related contextual windows.
 This is generally used for subcommands related to the active command.
 Subcommands are commands that are often used in conjunction with the active command.
 Contextual windows allow the user to quickly invoke commands related to the drawing task being performed.
 This allows you to greatly facilitate the drawing process and to learn the correct use of the work tools.
-See the following paragraph for an explanation of the subcommands and the access to the contextual windows.
+See the following paragraph for an explanation of the subcommands and the access to the contextual windows. - Call a Basic procedure.
+This subject will not be dealt with until Chapter 7.